filipcynarski-software/filipcynarski-software.github.io/docs/_posts/2021-02-19-docker-on-synlogy-32bit.markdown

 ```bash
 Docker version 20.10.5, build 55c4c88
 ```
-The output should be the downloaded docker version info of the docker binary if we receive error message instead it means we downloaded incompatible package.
+The output should be the downloaded docker version info of the docker binary if we receive an error message instead it means we downloaded an incompatible package.

 ### Docker installation

-You can go to [this](https://docs.docker.com/engine/install/binaries/) document directly or read entire description below
+You can go to [this](https://docs.docker.com/engine/install/binaries/) document directly or read the entire description below

 Let's check where you are